-The properties of the classification of the characteristics) while controlling for age, (3) if there is some overall parameter instability, split the data set with respect $\bar{\mathbf{Q}}$ to the variable associated with the highest instability (ie, the \geq smallest P value) and (4) repeat the procedure in each of the resulting subsamples with different risk of MetS.
-The process is termed recursive because each subpopulation \vec{a} may be split a number of times until a particular stopping criterion is reached.
+Model-based recursive partitioning method (MOB) was applied to cluster incluiduals into subgroups with similar response values.26-28 MOB is reminiscent of the classification and regression tree (CART) algorithms, which split the datasets into subsets based on independent (partitioning) variables, of which the distributions of the response values are most different.
+3 Whereas CARTs have constant fits in the terminal nodes, MOB trees have parametric models with one or more predictor variables controlled in each step of the partitioning, and in their terminal nodes.
+For instance, age is controlled in the MOB analysis of MetS using logistic regression models and the MOB algorithm cycles iteratively through the following steps: (1) fit the logistic regression with MetS as response variable and age as control variable, (2) test for parameter instability over a set of partitioning variables (socioeconomic and demographic characteristics) while controlling for age, (3) if there is some characteristics) while controlling for age, (3) if there is some overall parameter instability, split the data set with respect Φ to the variable associated with the highest instability (ie, the smallest P value) and (4) repeat the procedure in each of the resulting subsamples with different risk of MetS.
+The process is termed recursive because each subpopulation may be split a number of times until a particular stopping criterion is reached.
 Our stopping criteria were: 5% level of significance and minimum sample size of 100 at terminal nodes.
 For continuous partitioning variables, MOB tests and selects an optimal cut-off point and split subjects into two subgroups.20

-We performed MOB for MetS, systolic blood pressure (SBP), diastolic blood pressure (DBP), waist circumference, log transformed triglyceride, HDL-C and HbA1c, 2 controlling for age.
+We performed MOB for MetS, systolic blood pressure (SBP), diastolic blood pressure (DBP), waist circumference, log transformed triglyceride, HDL-C and HbA1c, 28 controlling for age.
 The partitioning variables included social and behavioural risk characteristics described previously.
 Statistical software R (V.3.2.2) and the R package 'party' were used.